theonlywilll/fe15routeswap/README.md

 ### 3. Installing it

-It exists two methods to use it: Repack it again, and use Luma3DS to patch your game.
+Wwo methods exist to use it: Repack it again, and use Luma3DS to patch your game.

 If you want to repack it to use with Citra, follow the instructions on the link mentioned above: